ashishawachar/ashishawachar.github.io/index.md

       <code class="highlighter-rouge ">Jan 2018 - Mar 2018</code>
       <br/>
       <span>
         This is basically the docker-compose dynamic script designed for developer to setup the entire dev environment easily and test the local changes.
-Advantages of this over the kubernetes deplyments are, <strong><i>On the fly code changes, DNS proxy server</i></strong> etc.
+Advantages of this over the kubernetes deployment are, <strong><i>On the fly code changes, DNS proxy server</i></strong> etc.
         <br/>
         <button class='btn btn--small btn--light-outline tech-label'>Python</button>
         <button class='btn btn--small btn--light-outline tech-label'>Docker</button>